Hands-on Gear Review

 This device can last a while, but check to see if any of the antenna are cracked (which the Tracker is more prone to than other beacons).
 You should strongly consider doing a range check at the start of each season and even during the middle of one.

 It has one of the lowest operating ranges (30 meters).
 It also doesn’t do well with two beacons very close to each other and does not work great with multiple burials in any situation.
 Users found it confusing during the fine search (under three meters) when you start slowing down and forming your brackets.
-While most beacons' directional arrows shuts off and the rescuer should focus on keeping their beacon in the same orientation and looking only at the distance numbers, with the Tracker you need to ignore them.
+While most beacons' directional arrow shuts off and the rescuer should focus on keeping their beacon in the same orientation and looking only at the distance numbers, with the Tracker you need to ignore them.
 It's a simple task but one more thing that you have to remember.

 It does not deal with signal spikes well.
 In multiple burial situations it requires a lot of practice to perfect.
 It doesn't feature a flagging/marking system and instead it focuses the "viewing" range.
 It is also susceptible to the shadow box phenomenon if a victim's beacon ended up in a vertical orientation.